sulfo/xml-sitemap-feed/readme.txt

 * increased post urls limit from 100 to 1000 (of max.
 50,000 allowed by the Sitemap protocol)

 == Upgrade Notice ==

+= 3.8.5 =
+Automatic xLanguage support thanks to Daniele Pelagatti + new FILTER HOOK for other translate and url changing plugins.
+BUGFIX: Decimal separator cannot be a comma!

 = 3.8.3 =
 BUGFIX RELEASE.
 Filter external links (thanks to Francois Deschenes) plus improved qTranslate support.